 Keep a progress report

-Starting a progress report before going to the vet can be really useful.
+Starting a progress report can be really useful.
 It can help you work out why your dog may be acting in an unsociable way.
 You can then take swift action to bring his social confidence up to scratch.
 Keep a record of when the problems occur to help identify any triggers and patterns to his behaviour.
 It’s not easy to accurately remember his behaviour from a couple of weeks ago, so a progress diary is a great resource to have.

 Share this article by clicking on the social media icons below and see if any of your friends have any tips for handling these types of social interactions.